Want to get started trail running but are unsure where to begin? Here are 8 simple tips for beginners and first time trail runners.

 Tip #7: Think hydration and nutrition

 Drink and eat before your run, during your run, and after your run.
 The amount you eat and drink will vary based on the duration of your run.
 If you are going out for a run under 90 minutes, a single water bottle may be all you need.
-However if it is extremely warm, you may need to consider some electrolyte replacement.
-Anything beyond two hours and you should supplement with some nutrition as well.
+However if it is extremely warm, you may need to consider some electrolyte replacement in your water.
+Anything beyond two hours and you should supplement with some energy bars or gels.

 Tip #8: Invest in a good pair of trail running shoes